 Most of the cultivation takes place in the area around Pedro Juan Caballero, near the Brazilian border, which is the country's criminal center.

-As a transit point for cocaine from Peru and Bolivia, Paraguay has seen a jump in the volume of shipments to Europe, with a record shipment of 23 tons at the beginning of 2021.
+As a transit point for cocaine from Peru and Bolivia, Paraguay has made a leap in the Issue of shipments to Europe: at the beginning of 2021, there was a record shipment of 23 tons.

-° The Paraguayan congress has C the medical use of marijuana; for the moment it does not follow the steps of Mexico, the first producer in America, which discussion its full legalization.
+° The Paraguayan congress has C medical use of marijuana; for the moment it is not following in the footsteps of Mexico, the leading producer in the Americas, which is discussion its full legalization.

 ► Paraguayan President Mario Abdo Benítez and the then Argentine Minister of Security, eradicating marijuana plants in PJC [Gov. of Paraguay].